Do you want to have a challenge for the next 30 days and feel fitter than ever? Join me in the 30-day plank challenge for beginners!

 Are Your In?

-I had no issues doing it back then, but when I tried it now I couldn’t do it without my body starting shaking.
+I had no issues doing it back then, but I couldn’t do it without my body starts shaking when I try it now.
 That’s when I realized the plank is a great exercise to strengthen your ab muscles, build muscle mass, get in shape, and workout at home.
 That’s why I want to pick up my planking again and want to take you with me!

 Listen to your body.
 When it’s easy for you, you can decide to add 10 seconds every day.
 When it’s hard for you, you can decide to subtract 10 seconds every day.
 When you’re having a hard time, blasting loud music will definitely work!